heutelbeck/sapl-policy-engine/sapl-documentation/6_7_FastAPI.md

 ### Enforcement Decorators

-All decorators work on async FastAPI endpoint functions.
+The decorators work on both synchronous (`def`) and asynchronous (`async def`) FastAPI endpoint functions.
 The decorated endpoint **must** include `request: Request` as a parameter (either positional or keyword) so the decorator can extract request context.

+The decorators auto-detect the endpoint kind, so you write the endpoint in whichever style suits it.
+An async endpoint runs on the async enforcement core.
+A sync endpoint runs on the blocking core, which executes the endpoint off the event loop, so synchronous database and IO access works normally.
+FastAPI and Starlette already run sync `def` endpoints in a threadpool, so the blocking core runs cleanly there.
+When you configure a transaction provider (see [Database Transactions](#database-transactions)) it must match the endpoint kind: a sync context-manager factory for sync endpoints, an async one for async endpoints.

 #### @pre_enforce